BSE on MoS2: solvers

 These are the atomic positions in the unit cell in Cartesian coordinates.
 We can easily compute the midpoint between the first atom (Z=42, Mo) and the second (Z=16, S).

 Finally, let’s submit the input with the script run_ypp.sh.
-It will create a new directory EXC_WF.
+This will create a new directory EXC_WF.

 $ VESTA o-EXC_WF4.exc_qpt1_3d_3.xsf